SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

-Because the multiline form uses three double quotes instead of just one, you can include a double quote (``"``) inside of a multiline string literal, like the example above does.
+Because the multiline form uses three double quotes instead of just one, you can include a double quote (``"``) inside of a multiline string literal, as shown in the example above.
 To include a literal ``"""`` in a multiline string, you have to escape at least one of the quotation marks, as discussed below in